LUMA

 ( )GroupingOverride operator precedence

 The > (fallback) operator is unique: it evaluates the left side first, and only includes the right side's results if the left side matched zero fixtures.
-This enables graceful degradation across venues with different fixture inventories.
-For example, has_movement > has_color prefers moving head fixtures but falls back to any color-capable fixture if no movers are patched.
+This enables graceful degradation across venues with different group inventories.
+For example, strobes > front_wash prefers strobes but falls back to front wash if no strobes group exists in the venue.

 Spatial Attributes